vishnupriya-projects/Retail-Sales-Analysis/README.md

 - Furniture category has least profits although sales are good & discount also offered less, which means need to revise/recheck the original prices of this product to reduce negative profits.
 - It represents that every city has their own demand products & this analysis helps to predict further demand and maintain inventory according to the city requirement to reduce losses.

+### Acknowledgement
+Thanks to spark foundation for providing this project as part of their data science & analyst internship.